 Money-related stress can affect your heart, blood sugar and more.

-To help avoid that stress, meet with an advisor to prepare for your transition into retirement.
+To help avoid that stress, meet with a Sun Life advisor to prepare for your transition into retirement.

-“Knowledge is power,” says Matt Wilhelm, a Sun Life Financial advisor in Kitchener, Ontario.
-“The more knowledge you have about what your retirement income will look like, the more secure you’ll feel in starting that journey.”
+“Knowledge is power,” says Sun Life advisor Matt Wilhelm.
+“The more you know about your retirement income, the more secure you’ll feel in starting that journey.”

 Advisors look at your assets and use conservative estimates to forecast what you have to live on.
 They’ll create a retirement plan that gives you options.
 And they’ll check in regularly to adjust your plan as needed.